jorzel/hashnode/cl0cewph702m4qbnv4p0tei7n.md

 ```

 ## Schemaless document (json)
-The last approach persist `OpenHour` concept as a json-like document.
-It is not provided by each db driver.
-However, you can use sqlite `JSON` or postgresql `JSONB` implementation.
+The last approach persists `OpenHour` concept as a json-like document.
+That data structure is not provided by each database driver but is available in SQLite as `JSON` field or in PostgreSQL as `JSONB` field.
 ```python
 # value_objects.open_hours.py
 from datetime import datetime